wp-plugins/prosperent-suite/README.txt

 == Changelog ==

+= 1.2.4 =
+* Updated product search and auto-comparer to look more native to your page, uses more of the same styling as your blog
+* Optimization, a lot of performance increases
+* Changed some options, be sure to look at them
+* Updated the readme, screenshots are now included to give a brief overview of the tools
+* Added another widget, this one displays the top products that are selling through Prosperent

 = 1.2.3 =
 * Performance Ads will use any tags you may have on a post/page for a fallback for the Sidebar and Footer Ad units, if there are no tags it will use the fallback you set in the admin settings